 Elijah is said to have gone into anaphylactic shock and was taken to Pediatric Emergency at Harlem Hospital November 3rd where they were not able to save him.

 The friend wrote on GoFundMe, "Elijah leaves behind his heartbroken mother Dina, father Thomas, and 5-year-old brother Sebastian."

-Harlem Hospital officials said patient confidentiality laws preclude it from commenting.
+Harlem Hospital officials say patient confidentiality laws preclude it from commenting.

-At the Seventh Avenue Center for Family Services, parents picking up their children were just hearing about what happened.
+At the Seventh Avenue Center for Family Services parents picking up their children were just hearing of what happened.

-"I honestly can't imagine what that family is going through at the time," parent Jason Pruitt said.
-"I know that my daughter goes to this school, and if something happened to her, I would be over the moon upset."
+"I honestly can't imagine what that family is going through at the time," said Jason Pruitt, a parent.
+"I know that my daughter goes to this school, and if something happened to her I would be over the moon upset."